d03n3rfr1tz3/hass-divoom/README.md

 * Select your device type (e.g. `pixoo`, `ditoo` and such)
 * Click Send and then Finish

+After that your device can be picked in every `divoom.*` action.

 Beware that the UI configuration currently does not fully support my [Bluetooth Proxy for ESP32](https://github.com/d03n3rfr1tz3/esp32-divoom).
 Currently it is supported through auto-discovery via ZeroConf, as well as through the UI configuration by setting the `host` option.
 It does not add to the list of discovered Bluetooth devices, which means you have to manually type the MAC address in that case.

 ### Manual Configuration
+This is the legacy way and only recommended, if the Easy Configuration does not work for you.
+A device configured like this has no config entry and therefore cannot be picked in the `divoom.*` actions.
+It is controlled through its `notify.NOTIFIER_NAME` service instead, which is described in [Legacy: Notify Service](#legacy-notify-service).

 This can be done by manually adding the following snippet to your `configuration.yaml` and filling in the capitalized placeholders.
 You can create a notify service for every Divoom device you have, therefore allowing you to add multiple of these snippets.